Q: Can international students apply for any program?

 After we receive a complete application, we will process a letter of acceptance IF you meet all requirements AND there is a seat in the program.
 You must bring official, original foreign documents (both in original language and notarized English translations) to Canada when you arrive, and show them to our Admissions/Registration office, before you will be registered in classes.

 Q: If my TOEFL or IELTS score is not high enough, can I apply for an English language course and, when my English reaches the required level, be accepted into another program?

-A: We do not have any English Language (EAL) courses for international students but we have partner English schools.
-See the bottom of our English language proficiency document for a list of those schools.
-If you apply to an ACC program with proof of registration at one of the partner schools, we can provide a conditional letter of acceptance.
+2) Pathway partner English schools.
+See the bottom of our English language proficiency page for a list; be sure to ask about the "Assiniboine pathway program" at each school.
+If you apply to a college program with proof of registration in the pathway program at a partner school, we can provide a conditional letter of acceptance.
 The condition would be to complete the partner school’s program with a result that meets our requirement.

 Q: Must I have my transcripts translated into English?

 A: Yes, because we need to verify that you have attained the qualifications, and the courses you took in your program of studies, we must have the transcripts translated into English.